Mtouray123/MERN-JobProject/README.md

 - Allow the user to view and update their application relating to the corresponding job posting.
 - Allow user to upload resume
 - Allow user to upload profile picture
+- Implement a prompt that lets user know Application was successful
 - Implement more fields in the submit Job and application forms